Home insurance: Premium increases explained

 3 min.

 Did your home insurance premiums go up a little more than they normally do?
-You’re not imagining it, but there is an explanation.
+There is an explanation.

 This is a trend that has been noted across a number of insurance companies, both for home and auto insurance.
 Yet again, the higher-than-usual rate of inflation is to blame.
 Another important factor is the increase in claims, driven by the many major weather events that have occurred in recent years.